Kabohaz/FG/README.md

 # FG
-Just a basic fighting game with canvas and js and all that stuff Following a guide and tinkering along the way
+Just a basic fighting game with canvas and js and all that stuff Launch index.html to run
+WASD and Spacebar are the controls